yangwonlohengramm/fright-before-christmas-clone/README.md

 After every battle level, when all the enemies have been defeated, you can **buy items at the stop** to help you beat the enemies.
 Read the description and click the item to make a purchase.
 For now, since there is no coin-collecting mechanism, the amount you earn per level will be the same.

+## Hacks
+Press f to increase freeze radius.
+Press r to remove reload time.
+Press backspace to add 100 coins.
+Press enter to skip a level.

 ## How to Install

 ### Linux